 An Ethernet port completes the back panel — you can forget about using this wired connection to connect online if you want, since there’s Wi-Fi built in.
 Meanwhile the full size remote control provides all the needed control over the BDX5300 — there’s no need to press any of the few controls on its front.

 Setup is straightforward and simple — you can be done within a half hour, tops.
 Obviously you run a HDMI cable from the BDX5300 to the HDTV (if it’s not 3D capable, you won’t be seeing 3D), and setting up the Wi-Fi.
 If you connect via the Ethernet port, all gets done automatically — otherwise you’ll have to tell the BDX5300 such things as the network’s name and password.
 As is always the case, I find that a wired connection provides the most stable and consistent transfer of data — but plenty use wireless so who am I to argue?
 To be fair, I didn’t find any issues using the built-in Wi-Fi when streaming films from Netflix and Hulu Plus.
+Now, if you are a gamer and would like to access 4K Ultra HD blu ray, find out more in the Xbox One S review.

 Now I had no problem in using the BDX5300‘s menu — it’s a basic type where selections are brought to the center of the screen, on the left side, as if you are “flicking” icons upward.
 The corresponding selections are found to the right of the screen: for example, selecting “Connected” shows sub-men choices to the right (Video, Music, etc.).